JrFolk/react-assessment/README.md

 I decided to generate raw data as it would likely appear if it were being read directly from a relational database.
 The raw data comes as an array of objects with the form: `[{ date, month, purchaseAmmount }, ...]`.
-`reduceTransactionByMonth` and `monthReducer` are utility functions to coallate the data into a more usable form:
+`reduceTransactionByMonth` and `monthReducer` are used to coallate the data into a more usable form:

 ```
   [{